 Scheduling Manager Salary

 On average, commissions constitute a fair portion (just under nine-tenths) of final income for Scheduling Managers.
 That final number averages out to $52K across the industry.
 Geographic location is the biggest factor affecting pay for this group, followed by tenure.
 There are more female Scheduling Managers who answered the questionnaire than male, making up 63 percent.
 Health benefits are not enjoyed by everyone in this line of work, and just under a fourth lack any coverage at all.
 Medical benefits are reported by a strong majority and dental coverage is claimed by the greater part.
 Most Scheduling Managers report high levels of job satisfaction.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Scheduling Manager

 Scheduling managers typically work in manufacturing plants and factories.
 They manage and direct the workflow in the plant, making them a primary point of contact for logistics in their company.
 The scheduling manager works out manufacturing schedules for to ensure the organization has the workforce necessary to execute the manufacturing plan; they also work with materials departments to ensure the necessary parts and raw materials required are available.
 Because too much or too little labor, or too much or too few supplies, can cause a great deal of wasted money, a good scheduling manager may be integral to good company performance.Read More...